SkyPark at Santa's Village

-SkyPark at Santa's Village is an Outdoor Adventure Park with year-round mountain biking, hiking, fly fishing and open air activities in the Skyforest section of Lake Arrowhead, California.
-The Park resides on 230 acre of natural forest with meadowlands, ponds and an apple orchard.
+SkyPark at Santa's Village is an outdoor adventure park with year-round mountain biking, hiking, fly fishing and open air activities in the Skyforest section of Lake Arrowhead, California.
+It opened on December 2, 2016, on the site of the former Santa's Village amusement park, which operated from 1955 until 1998.

+Description

+The park resides on 230 acre of natural forest with meadowlands, ponds and an apple orchard.
 At the core of SkyPark is The Village, which includes historic log cabin restaurants and shops, seasonal entertainment, and open-air activities.
 SkyPark’s nearly 10 miles of year-round mountain bike trails, hiking trails, fly fishing, archery, ziplines, seasonal ice skating or roller skating rink, rock climbing and more are available to the public for the price of admission.
 SkyPark’s conservation program includes the Henck Meadowlands Conservation Trail, Conservation Hikes, and Outdoor Educational Programs for school-age children.
 30 acre of the park have been preserved in their pristine condition to remain unused.

-SkyPark at Santa's Village opened on December 2, 2016.
+History

-This Santa's Village opened in 1955 and closed in 1998.

-The others, also defunct, were in Scotts Valley, California and East Dundee, Illinois.
-The latter opened in 1959 and closed in 2006, but reopened in 2011 under new ownership as Santa's Village AZoosment Park.
+The previous Santa's Village was opened in May 1955.
+It was the first franchised amusement park, one of three built by developer Glenn Holland.
+The others, also defunct, were in Scotts Valley, California, and East Dundee, Illinois (the East Dundee park reopened in 2011 under new ownership as Santa's Village AZoosment Park).
 Opening more than a month before Disneyland, the 230 acre park was one of Southern California's biggest tourist attractions.
 It had kiddie rides, including a bobsled, monorail, and Ferris wheel.
 It also had a petting zoo, live reindeer and shops including a bakery, candy kitchen and toy shop.

 Reduced attendance and revenue shortfalls caused the park to close on March 1, 1998.
 The property sold three years later for $5.6 million, and served as a staging area for logging operations.
 The faded candy cane signpost and dilapidated buildings became a ghost town along the Rim of the World Highway.

-In June 2014, the park was sold to a new owner who planned to operate it as a year-round tourist destination called SkyPark at Santa's Village.
-After renovations of 18 original Santa's Village buildings and restoration projects in the surrounding forest, it reopened on December 2, 2016 as an outdoor adventure park: SkyPark at Santa's Village.
+In June 2014, the park was sold to a new owner who planned to operate it as a year-round tourist destination.
+After renovations of 18 original Santa's Village buildings and restoration projects in the surrounding forest, it reopened on December 2, 2016, as an outdoor adventure park named SkyPark at Santa's Village.